| Series | Countries | Live Scores | Fixtures | Results | News |

 1969

 After an impressive Test debut against India in Auckland in 1990, Shane Thomson, who was born today, was touted as a real prospect.
-But with his offspinners fairly innocuous at the highest level, he never really delivered in a seven-year, 19-Test career.
-His finest hour was the thrilling unbeaten 120 in a memorable run-chase against Pakistan in Christchurch in 1993-94, and for the next year or so, as his average flirted just below 40, he looked to have cracked it.
-But his last six Tests brought nine innings and only 85 runs.
+But his offspin was fairly innocuous at the highest level and he never really delivered in a seven-year, 19-Test career.
+His finest hour was the thrilling unbeaten 120 in a memorable run-chase against Pakistan in Christchurch in 1993-94.
 Dropped after the 1996 World Cup, he retired from first-class cricket in 1997, aged just 28.

 1964